Become a Sponsor

 Classification: Taxonomy, Relation With Other Groups

-Continuing in our discussion of true bass family members, Family Serranidae, we have the Subfamily Anthiinae.
-These small, at times breathtakingly beautiful little basses lack many serranid specializations and may have a pseudochromid (Dottyback family) affinity.
+Continuing in our discussion of true bass family members, Family Serranidae, we have the Subfamily Anthiadinae.
+These small, at times breathtakingly beautiful little basses lack many Serranid specializations and may have a Pseudochromid (Dottyback family) affinity.

 Common genera and sub-genera include popular Anthias, Pseudanthias, Mirolabrichthys (e.g. the purple queen, tuka), Callanthias, Franzia Nemanthias, Serranocirrhitus, among others (see Randall, Pyle).
 The systematics of this group is not well-elucidated and many new species are to be expected.